stefantrimborn/rhat-switch-snmp/README.md

 ## How to use this GIT

-You can include this GIT into your Ansible Tower to config L2-Interfaces
+You can include this GIT into your Ansible Tower to config SNMP communities

 #### Instructions